This article was updated on the 11th of August 2023 for clarity and freshness.

 The best dishes to serve with crab imperial are hush puppies, garlic bread, and oven-roasted asparagus.
-A tossed green salad or coleslaw will keep it light, while popcorn shrimp or fried green tomatoes will add extra crunch.
-For a brunch dish, serve your crab imperial with an omelet.
+A tossed green salad or coleslaw will keep it light, while a serving of fried green tomatoes will add extra crunch.
+For a tasty surf and turf twist, try searing a juicy steak.

 Ready?
 Let’s jump right in.

-So it makes sense to serve something that you can use to mop up any sauce still left on the plate.
+Creamy crab imperial sauce is Y-U-M-M-Y, so it makes sense to serve something that you can use to mop up every last drop.

 Tossed green salad

 With a dish as rich as crab imperial, you can get away with serving simpler sides like this tossed green salad.

 Le Creme De La Crumb keeps it straightforward with a combination of different leafy greens tossed in a zesty vinaigrette, offering a nice contrast to the creaminess of your crab imperial.